binhtruong9418/bank-question/README.md

 To import questions from a text file, follow the format outlined below:

-What is the capital of France?\n
+What is the capital of France?<br>
-A. Paris\n
+A. Paris<br>
-B. London\n
+B. London<br>
-C. Berlin\n
+C. Berlin<br>
-D. Rome\n
+D. Rome<br>
-ANSWER: A\n
+ANSWER: A<br>

 Each question and its answer choices should be on separate lines.
 Use the "Question:" prefix for the question text and "Answer X:" prefix for each answer choice.
-Mark the correct answer with the "(Correct)" suffix.

 ## License